unal-lssa/lssa2025i/laboratories/laboratory_4/1001326848/README.md

 - **Load balancing** (1 vs 3) shows a slightly improve in response time and improves throughput.

+These results validate caching as the most impactful optimization tactic in this architecture, with load balancing playing a secondary role.

 ---
 ## Running the Solution